CarGurus Header

 What is the Audi RS3?

-• If you want the best value RS3: Audi sold 96 Launch Edition cars in the UK, which had many of the same features as Vorsprung cars, but for a price that was more comparable to Carbon Black cars.
-If you can find one on the used market, then proportional cost savings should be passed on.
+• If you want the best value RS3: Audi sold 96 Launch Edition cars in the UK, which had many of the same features as Carbon Vorsprung cars, but for a price that was more comparable to Carbon Black cars.
+If you can find one on the used market, the proportional cost savings should be passed on.

 Ivan Aistrop